lib.attrsets: attribute set functions

 { n = { a = "A"; m = { b = "B"; c = "C"; }; }; d = "D"; }

-Like mapAttrsRecursive, but it takes an additional predicate
+Like mapAttrsToListRecursive, but takes an additional predicate to

-function that tells it whether to recurse into an attribute
+decide whether to recurse into an attribute set.

 -